 Sub-scores and total score correlations

 The relations among the sub-scales and the aggregate total scale are patterns that are important in the methodological assessment of a scale.
 In an ideal world, the correlations between subscales (supposed to be independent) would be closer to 0 than the correlations with the construct of the aggregate total score to which all sub-scales should significantly contribute.
 But that is theory; table 5 shows only a somewhat lower correlation among sub-scales (0.5–0.7) as compared with correlation of sub-scales with the total score (0.8–0.9).
 This is less different than one would have wished.
 It suggests that the sub-scales are not as independent from each other as one would expect them to be – based on a factorial analysis with orthogonal factors.
 The situation was similar in Germany, UK, Rest of Europe, and Asia.
 It is important to realize how similar these correlation coefficients are among countries/aggregates.
 This is suggestive of pretty similar features of the AMS scale across the countries of this review.
-It is even more important to underline that this pattern is true both for the situation in the normal population (community sample) and in patients with apparent androgenic dysfunctions prior to treatment (table 6).
+It is even more important to underline that this pattern is true both for the situation in the normal population (community sample)

 Table 5.
 Domain score – total score correlations of the AMS scale across countries.
 Community samples.